GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 **Then, run state-of-the-art image-to-3D generation approach to reconstruct textured mesh from the captured RGB image.**

 - [TRELLIS](https://github.com/microsoft/TRELLIS) is the latest, open-source, state-of-the-art 3D generative model that generates high-quality textured meshes, 3DGSs, or radiance fields.
 We recommend to set up a new environment for TRELLIS and run image-to-3D generation following the [official guidelines](https://github.com/microsoft/TRELLIS).
-We recommend generating textured meshes as `.glb` files to be compatible with the subsequent lighting estimation, blender relighting, and Mesh2GS steps. **Note that, for a quick setup, you can also directly generate 3DGS (`.ply`) assets for DISCOVERSE skipping the following steps.**
+We recommend generating textured meshes as `.glb` files to be compatible with the subsequent lighting estimation, blender relighting, and Mesh2GS steps. **Note that, for a quick setup, if you do *NOT* want to align the appearance of the object with the background, you can directly generate 3DGS (`.ply`) assets for DISCOVERSE skipping Step3~5.**

 - For 3D generation with higher quality, we recommend using the commercial software like [Deemos Rodin](https://hyper3d.ai/) ([CLAY](https://arxiv.org/abs/2406.13897)).